 Millions of children have surgery every year, but that may be little comfort to you if your child is one of them.
 It’s normal to feel anxious, but preparing yourself and your child will help ensure that your child is safe and healthy and your nerves are under control.

-Asking questions and talking with your child’s care team, including the physician anesthesiologist, will help you become more confident and relaxed, and help you learn more about what to expect.
+Asking questions and talking with your child’s care team, including the anesthesiologist, will help you become more confident and relaxed, and help you learn more about what to expect.

-Asking questions and talking with your child’s care team, including the physician anesthesiologist, will help you learn more about what to expect.
+Asking questions and talking with your child’s care team, including the anesthesiologist, will help you learn more about what to expect.

 If your child is scheduled for surgery or a procedure involving anesthesia, you may be anxious about what will happen.
-The most important thing you can do to reduce the already low risk of problems is be sure your child’s anesthesia care is led by a physician anesthesiologist, a medical doctor who specializes in anesthesia, pain control, and critical care medicine.
+The most important thing you can do to reduce the already low risk of problems is be sure your child’s anesthesia care is led by an anesthesiologist, a medical doctor who specializes in anesthesia, pain control, and critical care medicine.
 With 12 to 14 years of education, including medical school, and 12,000 to 16,000 hours of clinical training, these medical experts consult with you and members of the care team to develop the best anesthesia care plan for your child.

-Physician anesthesiologists understand that children often are frightened about medical procedures and surgery, and they will work with you, your child, and the other physicians and nurses before, during, and after the procedure to calm fears and ensure your child’s safety and comfort.
+Anesthesiologists understand that children often are frightened about medical procedures and surgery, and they will work with you, your child, and the other physicians and nurses before, during, and after the procedure to calm fears and ensure your child’s safety and comfort.

-You’ll meet with the physician anesthesiologist to discuss what type of anesthesia will be used and how it will be given.
+You’ll meet with the anesthesiologist to discuss what type of anesthesia will be used and how it will be given.
 You’ll also be able to ask questions about potential side effects and your child’s experience during surgery and recovery.
-The physician anesthesiologist will ask about your child’s health and your family’s medical history to find out about conditions such as asthma or allergies, what medications your child takes, and whether your child or any family members have had anesthesia — and any problems with it — in the past.
+The anesthesiologist will ask about your child’s health and your family’s medical history to find out about conditions such as asthma or allergies, what medications your child takes, and whether your child or any family members have had anesthesia — and any problems with it — in the past.

-The physician anesthesiologist will also tell you how your child should prepare for surgery.
+The anesthesiologist will also tell you how your child should prepare for surgery.
 For example, your child may not be able to eat anything or take any prescribed medications the night before and the day of the surgery.

-During the surgery, the physician anesthesiologist will provide medications to keep your child comfortable and pain-free.
+During the surgery, the anesthesiologist will provide medications to keep your child comfortable and pain-free.
 Depending on what works best for your child, the medication will be given either through an IV or a mask that lets your child inhale the medication.
 Your child will be closely monitored throughout the entire procedure for changes in heart rate, breathing, and blood pressure, and if needed, adjustments in the anesthesia will be made to help keep your child safe and comfortable.

 Fear of the unknown is often worse than reality, so it’s important to be honest about what will happen and explain that the surgery is being done to fix something that’s wrong or to help the child feel better.
 Your child’s age and ability to understand will help you determine how much information to provide.